DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world3.md

 "Who, you ask..."

-Kay responded with strained voice.
+Kai responded with strained voice.
 It was him who wanted to ask that.
 Just who was she to be here and in such horrible situation.